aabiddanda/geosfs/README.md

-## Obtaining Population-Specific SFS from 1KG Data
+## Obtaining Population-Specific SFS from empirical datasets.

-This workflow calculates geographically stratified SFS from the 1000 Genomes NYGC High Coverage Data
+This workflow calculates geographically stratified SFS from:

+1. The 1000 Genomes NYGC High Coverage Data
+2. The gnomAD v3 sequencing data

 ### Configuring the workflow